tkiraly/spec/spec.md

 #### 7.1.2 EU863-870 ISM Band channel frequencies

-In Europe, radio spectrum allocation is the ISM band is defined by ETSI \[EN300.220\].
+This section applies to any region where the ISM radio spectrum use is defined by the ETSI \[EN300.220\] standard.

 The network channels can be freely attributed by the network operator.
 However the three  following default channels must be implemented in every EU868MHz end-device.
 Those  channels are the minimum set that all network gateways should always be listening on.